Dana94/2019-website/blog/2020-04-18-schema-types-and-resolvers-in-graphql.md

 ---
 title: Schema Types and Resolvers in GraphQL
-path: new-post-apollo
+path: schema-types-and-resolvers-in-graphql
 date: 2020-04-17
 tags: ['coding', 'graphql']
 ---

-> Schema types (plural, whole thing?)

-I'm currently building a GraphQL API with [Apollo Server](https://www.apollographql.com/docs/apollo-server/) (still in progress).
+I'm currently building a GraphQL API with [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
 The API contains data for authors and quotes.

 Since I'm still understanding how to build an API, I wanted to share 2 things that are used: